Mara Jeffress, Ph.D.

 Professional Achievements

-Integrative Cancer Biology Program Fellow, Lawrence Berkeley National Laboratory, Berkeley, CA, 2006 - present
+Project Scientist, Lawrence Berkeley National Laboratory, Berkeley, CA, 2010-present

-Drs.
-Paul Yaswen & Joe Gray Laboratories, Department of Cancer Biology in the Life Sciences Division.
+Dr. Joe Gray Laboratory, Department of Cancer Biology in the Life Sciences Division.

-* Independently investigating breast cancer cellular signaling for biomarker, drug resistance and drug discovery applications.
+* Investigating breast cancer cellular signaling networks for drug resistance and drug discovery applications.

-* Actively participating in large multi-site program project that integrates computer and experimental biologists to create in silico models of cancer.
+* Actively participating in large multi-site program project that integrates computer and experimental biologists at centers across the United States, with a direct role in biomarker validation.

 Visiting Postdoctoral Researcher, California Pacific Medical Center Research Institute, San Francisco, CA, 2005